Criminal Immigration Lawyers for F1 Visa DUI, Reinstatement & Deportation

 Stop charged before they are filed?

-Sometimes it's possible to stop criminal charges from being filed.
+Sometimes it's possible for our Santa Monica criminal defense lawyer to stop criminal charges from being filed.
 After making an arrest or investigating a suspected crime, police take their evidence to the district attorney.
 The D.A. evaluates the potential case and decides what, if any, criminal charges to file.
 Usually, the prosecutor makes this decision based solely on what police present.
 But often there's much more to the story.

 Many times our criminal defense lawyers can also meet with the D.A. during this same time period.
 We can present our evidence and witness statements.

-Knowing your side of the story may affect the D.A.'s calculations.
+Knowing your side of the story may affect the D.A.'s calculations and help prevent F1 students deported.
 When the prosecutors see the whole picture, not just what the police or alleged "victim" have to say, they may decide to file lesser charges such as a misdemeanor rather than a felony, for example.
 Or perhaps even reject the case and not file any criminal charges at all.

 Don't Wait for Prosecutors to Make the First Move